 “Somebody is just going to have to open a door and look outside,” Decker replied.

 It took almost a half hour to clear the dust cloud.
-Colonel Kessler opened the landing bay doors stuck his head out and looked around.
+Colonel Kessler suited up, opened the landing bay doors, stuck his head out, and looked around.
 He could see the dust cloud slowly receding in the distance.
 The outer hull was pitted from a micro-

 “We've got 2 months before we need to slow this bucket of bolts down,” Decker said.
 “Are we going to be able to do that considering the damage we have suffered?”

 Everyone looked at John.
-“We don’t have the material needed to fixed the core but it might be possible to disconnect the damaged section from the ship, push it away, and then reconnect the undamaged portions of the ship back together,” he said.
+“We don’t have the material needed to fix the core, but it might be possible to disconnect the damaged section from the ship, push it away, and then reconnect the undamaged portions of the ship back together,” he said.

 “Why didn’t we blow up when we hit the dust cloud?”
 April asked.
 “Main power to the reactor was cut in the explosion.”